MarcSteene/AzureCostOptimizationReportingTool/README.md

 ### Storage Accounts
 * Legacy v1 Storage Accounts
 * Storage Accounts without data lifecycle management rules

+## <a id="prerequisites"></a> Prerequisites
+* A user with the `Contributor` role on a subscription to deploy the resources.
+* A user with a mailbox to send the email report.
+* A user with `User Access Administrator` or `Owner` on the subscriptions or management groups to be included in the assessment.

 ## <a id="deployment"></a> Deployment Guide
 <b>[Video deployment guide (YouTube)](https://www.youtube.com/watch?v=_YY9VsRaJ0Q)</b>